civiform/docs/docs/user-manual/civiform-admin-guide/create-a-program.md

 A program can hold multiple screens and each screen should contain a logically themed set of questions (for example, all employment-related questions).
 Each screen equates to a new page when applying to a program.

-You edit both unpublished and published programs.
+You can edit both unpublished and published programs.
 To edit published programs, you need a new version.
 For more details on versioning, go to [Manage versions for programs & questions](manage-versions-for-programs-and-questions.md).

 {% embed url="https://drive.google.com/file/d/1sdXQ3qaKwOOPF4XdlRvRnWw8e_9FgbIZ/view?usp=sharing" %} {% endembed %}